olekravchenko/AFs/README.md

 # AFs
-Atomic Functions are finite solutions of a functional-differential equations of advanced type.
+Atomic Functions (AFs) are finite solutions of a functional-differential equations of advanced type.
 For further information http://atomic-functions.ru/en/